-Figure 5.6.
-Percentages of male and female students achieving below Proficiency Level 2 and at or above Proficiency Level 5 on the mathematics scale, in Ireland and on average across OECD countries
+See E-Appendix Table A5.4 for percentages of male and female students at each proficiency level on the mathematics scale, in Ireland and on average across OECD countries.

 This chapter described the performance of students in Ireland on two minor domains in PISA 2015 - reading literacy and mathematics - compared with their counterparts in selected countries, on average across OECD and EU countries, and in Northern Ireland.
 Both reading literacy and mathematics were assessed on computer in most participating countries in PISA 2015.